What if You’re Just Not Good Enough To Be a Successful Writer?

 Some handy external indications are:

 - Fiction writers: Have you ever won a prize, been shortlisted in a competition, or been otherwise rewarded or acclaimed for your writing?
-(This doesn’t need to be in a big way – that A+ grade you got for a short story in school counts here.)
+This doesn’t need to be in a big way – it could simply be that you’ve had positive comments on your work.

 - Freelancers: Have you ever been paid for your writing?
 Clients and editors generally know what they’re doing.
-Even if one client somehow accepted a shoddy piece of writing, it’s unlikely that multiple clients would!
+Even if one client reluctantly accepted a shoddy piece of writing, it’s unlikely that multiple clients would.

 - Bloggers: Have you ever received a positive comment or email from a blog reader, telling you how your blog post helped them or came at just the right moment?

 - Anyone: Has a writing tutor or editor told you that your writing is good?
-Professionals know what they’re talking about (and they won’t lie to make you feel good).
+Professionals know what they’re talking about.
 Even peers in a writing group will be experienced readers and can give you an indication of how good your writing is.